dorkamotorka/kubearmor-jupyter/README.md

 kubectl annotate ns jupyter kubearmor-file-posture=block --overwrite
 ```

-To try it out, run the `exploit.ipynb` script.
+To try it out, run the `exploit.ipynb` script, which install and executes an malicious script.
 You should get a `Permissions denied` error.